wirepair/validator/README.md

 // Example structure which takes the "name" parameter and validates it is > 4 characters and < 20 characters
 // Age is 'optional' as in, if it doesn't exist in the original map as a key, we can safely disregard it.
 // If it does exist, it will still be validated.
-// Balance will be assigned as a float provided it parses correctly into a float value. if not it will fail and
+// Balance will be assigned as a float provided it parses correctly into a float value.
+If not it will fail and
 // no values will be returned. type PersonForm struct {
 	Name string `validate:"name,len(4:20)"`